-- (a) document the Accredited Member's efforts in accordance with these Rules (including Rule 1.15) and - (b) report the matter to the DMCC, upon request by DMCC. - (c) details of such disengagement of suppliers should be included in the management report.
+- (a) document the Accredited Member's efforts in accordance with these Rules (including Rule 1.15) and - (b) report the matter to the DMCC.

 Al Etihad Gold is bound to the whistleblowing mechanism of the DMCC.
 A mechanism for identifying and reporting in case of high risk & suspicious suppliers as well as routine transactions is in place.